Lucas-C/dotfiles_and_notes/misc/Software_Engineering/TeamBestPractices.md

 - spread tasks in 5 columns arbitrarily assigned a 2/3/5/8/13 points value, comparing them in terms of estimate time to completion (with no absolute estimation in man-days), e.g. with RealTimeBoard
 - [Weighted Shortest Job First] (WSJF) = _Cost of Delay_ / _Job Duration_, where _Cost of Delay_ = _User-business value_ + _Time criticality_ + _Risk reduction-opportunity enablement value_
 and all values can be estimated on a 1-13 scale using planning poker cards
+- [What is Spike in Scrum?]
+> Spikes are an invention of Extreme Programming (XP), are a special type of user story that is used to gain the knowledge necessary to reduce the risk of a technical approach.
+A spike has a maximum time-box size [...]
+A Spike is a great way to mitigate risks early and allows the team ascertain feedback and develop an understanding on an upcoming PBI’s complexity.

 ## Retrospectives
 - Content/Pas content/A améliorer/A continuer/A arrêter/Questions